Assistant Professor of Strategy and Entrepreneurship

 I am an Assistant Professor of Strategy and Entrepreneurship at the London Business School (2013-present).
 I received my PhD in Strategic Management from the Rotman School of Management, University of Toronto in 2013.
 I also hold an MBA degree and a BSc in Electrical Engineering both from Sharif University of Technology in Tehran, Iran.
 My research interests include innovation and technology strategy, science policy, and the impact of collaboration on firms' and individuals' strategies and performance.

 Before joining academia, I was an entrepreneur and worked as a consultant.
-In 2006, I founded a video game production company, which was acquired by Samsung Co. three years later.
+In 2006, I founded a video game production company, which was acquired by Samsung Co, three years later.
 As a consultant, I worked with executives in a range of industries such as auto, oil, education, software and hardware.
-I specialised in sessions on the topics of business modelling, systems thinking and organisational learning.
+I specialised in topics of business modelling, systems thinking and organisational learning.
 Currently I advise several startups in the fields of mobile apps, semiconductors, and online services.